We accept both transparencies and digital images.

 Digital files names should be formatted as follows: Your last name and first initial-locality of the specimen if submitting for a species issue or species if submitting for a locality issue (e.g., StaeblerG-Nagar for a species issue or StaeblerG-Beryl for a locality issue).
 Append the file name with a number when submitting multiple files with the same name.

-To submit a digital image, please send by post (not email):
+To submit a digital image, please email:

 a CD with your original, unedited files